DocKai15/dockai15.github.io/_posts/2025-07-28-the-keyboard.md

 };
 ```

 When I push these changes to Github, they are automatically compiled using Github Actions, giving me two firmware files for the left and right boards.
-Once flashed, the boards connect to one another over bluetooth, and they immediately begin pairing.
+Once flashed, the boards connect and pair seamlessly.

 ## Reflection and Outro